tavgar/BadAxSS/README.md

 ## How it works

 The script sends GET or POST requests to the URLs in the specified file, injecting a test payload string: `()<>\"';:+ TESTOOO001122`.
 It then checks if the test string is reflected back in the HTML code.
 If it is, the script checks if at least 3 characters of the payload string are correctly reflected.
+As well as it tests every parameter in the given URL and teste it even if it doesn't.

 ## Note